Talk to an expert liver nurse: 1800 841 118

 Prerna is a paediatric gastroenterology and clinical nutrition fellow at the Royal Children’s Hospital in Melbourne.
 She is very interested in research, and has a special focus on improving care of children affected by liver disorders.

-The Scholarship will support her work in paediatric acute liver failure – a serious condition that can come on suddenly in healthy children.
+The Scholarship supported her work in paediatric acute liver failure – a serious condition that can come on suddenly in healthy children.
 We don’t fully understand why it happens, but it’s thought to be a problem with the immune system.

-Prerna’s research aims to shed light on the immune problems behind paediatric acute liver failure, pointing to better ways of diagnosing and treating the condition.
+Prerna’s research shed light on the immune problems behind paediatric acute liver failure, pointing to better ways of diagnosing and treating the condition.

 Dr Arnold Smith was a pioneer in the treatment of children with liver disease in Australia.